Key information

 K12: Co-ordinate systems: projections, transformations and datums Back to Duty

-K13: Traditional and modern equipment and techniques of setting engineering: measuring tapes and string, distances and bearings, total station using co-ordinates to peg out, grid lines and off set Back to Duty
+K13: Traditional and modern equipment and techniques of setting out engineering: measuring tapes and string, distances and bearings, total station using co-ordinates to peg out, grid lines and off set Back to Duty

 K14: Methods of capturing site survey data: topographic, river sections, drainage invert surveys, volumetric calculations, as built surveys and measured building surveys Back to Duty